How to fix WordPress page updates not working

 What..!!
 Do you make changes to your WordPress site but results are not visible?
 Have you customized the look of your site but getting no effects?
 Having a tough luck with your site as WordPress page updates not working?
 Don’t panic if your WordPress is not responding as expected.
-Here is the solution to your problems – learn how to fix the issues causing page updates or content edits.
+Here is the solution to your problems – learn how to fix WordPress page updates not working.

 Adding changes to your WordPress site is a good practice to keep it worth reading.
 But what to do, if the changes you did in content or design are not committed.
 Actually, WordPress pages are not getting updated with the changes you did.
 It is really unfortunate.
 I got many queries that users made many changes to WordPress theme, page, post or widget.
 But, changes or the edits are not happening at all after saving or publishing.
 How will you fix it?
 Let’s discuss it in detail “how to fix WordPress page updates not working”.

 It’s a very common problem with designers and developers or even basic users that the changes or edits they commit to the WordPress site, are not visible immediately.
 Here at Templatetoaster WordPress website builder, Some common situations are enlisted below that are encountered by most of the users:

 - WordPress Homepage not updating: The most common problem is when you publish a new blog post, you can view it from WordPress admin area.
 But, you can’t see it from the frontend on the main page.

 - WordPress Content / CSS changes not updating: You try to customize your website by adding some CSS and changing the layout.
 But, your site doesn’t reflect any changes after saving it.

 - WordPress Plugins not updating: You make some changes to plugins, widgets or sidebars, but updates are not visible.